 1. You do not have to provide the at-fault driver's insurance company with recorded statements or records authorizations.

-2. If you have health insurance, all medical bills should be submitted to your insurer.
+2. If you have health insurance, all medical bills from your wreck should be submitted to your insurer.

-Hospitals and other medical groups in South Carolina frequently tell patients they cannot use health insurance to pay for treatment related to a car accident.
+Hospitals and other medical groups in the Columbia area frequently tell patients they cannot use health insurance to pay for treatment related to a car accident.
 That is simply untrue, and borders on illegality.
 Likewise, if your own health insurance company tries to convince you not to submit a claim, and rather pay it with money recovered from the wreck, do not listen.

-3. You only need a lawyer in certain situations.
+3. You only need an accident lawyer in certain situations.

-Not every auto accident warrants legal representation.
-Simply put, if hiring an attorney is going to result in less money and more hardship for you, then don't do it.
-On the other hand, if you have sustained a significant injury, missed time from work, have concerns over the wreck's impact on your future health, are being mistreated by the insurance companies, or have medical bills greater than the negligent driver's insurance limits, then I certainly recommend consulting with an attorney before entering into any negotiations or settlement.
+Not every car crash warrants legal representation.
+Simply put, if hiring a car accident lawyer is going to result in less money and more hardship for you, then don't do it.
+On the other hand, if you have sustained a significant injury, missed time from work, have concerns over the wreck's impact on your future health, are being mistreated by the insurance companies, or have medical bills greater than the negligent driver's insurance limits, then I certainly recommend consulting with a car accident attorney before entering into any negotiations or settlement.

-4. The negligent driver's insurance policy may not be your only source of recovery.
+4. The negligent driver's insurance policy may not be your only source of recovery after a wreck.

 First, we want to make sure there aren't any other insurance policies applicable to the driver.
 For instance, the driver may have been operating someone else's car at the time of the collision, allowing us to recover the coverage on that vehicle, plus the negligent driver's own car.
 Another example would be if the at-fault person was working when the wreck happened.
 In those situations, we may be able to seek recovery not only from the individual, but from the business for whom he was working.

 Second, we need to check whether you have "underinsured motorist" coverage through your insurer.
 South Carolina law requires insurance carriers to offer it to you.
 If you have it, and your damages exceed the amount of money available from the negligent driver who hurt you, then an underinsured claim may be necessary.
-Additionally, there are some situations where you can "stack" your underinsured policies following an accident.
+Additionally, there are some situations where you can "stack" your underinsured policies following a car wreck.

-Third, if the wreck was caused by a drunk driver, the facts may permit a claim against the bar or restaurant that overserved him.
-This is known as a dram shop action, and we are currently handling several such cases.
+Third, if the car accident was caused by a drunk driver, the facts may permit a claim against the bar or restaurant that overserved him.
+This is known as a dram shop action, and we are currently handling several such cases in Columbia and other parts of South Carolina.

-5. Settlements are tax free, and should factor in every loss - past and future.
+5. Personal injury settlements are tax free and should factor in every loss - past and future.

-For more answers and guidance, call me today at 803-790-2800.
+For more answers and guidance, call me today at 803-790-2800 or start a live chat with us right now.
 You are also welcome to request a free copy of my book, Safety First, Justice Always: Your Guide to South Carolina Auto Accident Law.

 - DUI Crashes